MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/android.md

 The Mobile Center SDK is designed with a modular approach – a developer only needs to integrate the modules of the services that they're interested in.

 1. Open your app level `build.gradle` file (`app/build.gradle`) and add the following lines after `apply plugin`.
 Include the dependencies that you want in your project.
 Each SDK module needs to be added as a separate dependency in this section.
-For integrating Push module, add the following lines:
+For integrating the Push module, add the following lines:

     ```groovy
     dependencies {